Auctra-DomaFi-Hackathon/.github/profile/README.md

 > **Redefine DeFi with RWA DomainFi — Auction, Rent, Borrow, All with Your Domain.**

 Auctra is a decentralized protocol on the **Doma Network** that transforms domain names into on-chain financial assets.
-With Auctra, domains are more than digital identities — they become **collateral, yield-bearing instruments, and tradable assets**.
+With Auctra, domains are more than digital identities.
+They become assets that can be collateralized, rented, and auctioned.

 ---
 <img width="1920" height="1080" alt="Screenshot 2025-09-09 at 22 15 23" src="https://github.com/user-attachments/assets/cfaf9673-8f51-45fb-ac35-31cd9afbe37b" />